buxtronix/glowforge-psu/hv-supervisor/README.md

-# HV driver board
+# HV supervisor board

-This contains a work-in-progress reverse-engineered schematic of the HV driver daughterboard.
-This is the "HV Supervisor" show in [this post](https://community.openglow.org/t/reverse-engineering-pr0n/242/2).
+This contains a work-in-progress reverse-engineered schematic of the HV supervisor daughterboard.
+This is shown in
+[this post](https://community.openglow.org/t/reverse-engineering-pr0n/242/2).

 <img src="../images/gf-psu-top.jpg" width="320"/>